 What to Put It On

-Other than on a spoon for “sampling” (ha!) it pairs up perfectly with cupcakes (especially my vegan gluten-free chocolate cupcakes), cakes, brownies, cookie sandwiches, macarons, and more.
+Other than on a spoon for "sampling" (ha!) it pairs up perfectly with cupcakes (especially my chocolate cupcakes, chocolate cake, chocolate peppermint cupcakes, and even these pumpkin cupcakes), cakes, brownies, cookie sandwiches, sugar cookies, macarons, and more.

 Expert Tips for Success Every Time